LoLei/homepage/README.md

 REFRESH_RATE_HOURS
 ```

 They are defined in `.env.local` for next.js/local development.
+The values of these variables (except for the email address) are never exposed on the client side.

 ## Development